IISNRL/TWC_Mesh/documents/Tactical_Networking.md

 Meshtastic Firmware
 > Link:  [Github](https://github.com/meshtastic/firmware)

-## Setting Up Meshtastic:
+## Setting Up Meshtastic

-You can download the Meshtastic Android app either from the Google Play Store, F-Droid, or directly as an APK from GitHub.
-We'll recommend the latest stable version of the app.
-And make sure your node devices are updated to the latest stable or alpha version of the Meshtastic firmware.
+The Meshtastic Android application can be obtained from the Google Play Store, F-Droid, or directly as an APK from GitHub.
+It is advisable to install the most recent stable release of the app.
+Additionally, ensure that your node devices are running on the latest stable or alpha iteration of the Meshtastic firmware.

-See: [flashing-firmware](https://github.com/IISNRL/TWC_Mesh/blob/main/documents/Meshtastic_Usage.md#flashing-firmware) for more instruction.
+Refer to the [flashing-firmware](https://github.com/IISNRL/TWC_Mesh/blob/main/documents/Meshtastic_Usage.md#flashing-firmware) section for detailed instructions.

 ## Connecting to Devices:
 Set your node device configuration to suit your situation.